NicolasKuske/GenesisRobustRobotics/README.md

 ## 🔥 News
+- [2025-08-03] Added commandline noise option for all modalities (IK only)
-- [2025-07-22] Choose between direct torque control and inverse kinematics for all classes
+- [2025-07-22] Choose between direct torque control and inverse kinematics (IK) for all classes
 - [2025-07-11] Added vision-audio multimodal class
 - [2025-06-30] Added task-model classes for audio-modality
 - [2025-06-17] Revolving task-model classes